 high Malleability and hence suitable for packaging industry.

-- Processing of Bauxite is done in two stages.
+- Processing of Bauxite in India is done in two stages.
 Bauxite is converted to Alumina in the first stage and then to Aluminum

 in the next stage.
 Bauxite to Alumina is done at the mining centre and to Aluminum is done near power stations.
 Aluminum processing units are

 normally located near power stations like Rihand Nagar in Uttar Pradesh, Mettur in Tamil Nadu, Aluva in Kerala, Korba in Chhattisgarh, etc.

 - Generally Copper, Lead, Zinc and Silver are found near to each other.
 Main sources of Copper are Cuprite and Bornite which are

 superior in quality and Chalcocite and Chalcopyrite which are having low Copper content.
-India's reserves are of Chalcopyrite
+Copper ores in India are of Chalcopyrite

 Malaj Khand.
 Alwar district and Khetri mines in Jhunjhunu district of Rajasthan also have Copper deposits in India.
 In Jharkhand,

 in electrical systems as it is the best best conductor of electricity.

 - The main source of Lead is Galena or Lead Sulphide.
 Lead is mainly used for solder material, sheaths and also used in storage

-- Rajasthan is the top producer of Lead contributing around 80% of total production in India.
+- Rajasthan is the largest Lead producing state in india contributing around 80% of total production in India.
 Zawar is the

 important mining centre in Rajasthan.
 Even Mochia-Mogra region has Lead reserves.
-Some Lead reserves are also found in Odisha and Andhra
+Other Lead producing states in india are Odisha and Andhra

-99% of Zinc is produced in Rajasthan.
+99% of Zinc that is produced in the country.
 Zinc is found along with Lead in Mochia Mogra region.
 Zinc smelters in India are located in

 - Zinc is used for galvanization to avoid rust formation.
 India is importing Lead and Zinc mainly from Australia and Peru.

 example, Subarnarekha river region in Jharkhand and Punnapuzha coastal region of Kerala.
-India's production is very low and hence it
+Gold production in India is very low and hence it

 imports gold.
-Rand region of South Africa is very famous for gold mining.
+Rand region in South Africa is very famous for gold mining.

 ornament making because of its ductility property.

-- In India Gold is found in (i) Kolar in Karnataka, commercial exploration is stopped here, (ii) Hutti in the Raichur
+- Gold ores in India are found in (i) Kolar in Karnataka, commercial exploration is stopped here, (ii) Hutti in the Raichur

-district of Karnataka and (iii) Ramagiri gold fields in the Anantapur district of Andhra Pradesh.
+district of Karnataka and (iii) Ramgiri gold field in the Anantapur district of Andhra Pradesh.